Yoram Schweitzer: Current research

 Suicide attacks: Schweitzer has explored and probed the mind of the suicide bomber as well as the aims and strategies of those who dispatch them.
-He conducted a three year-long project comprising in-depth studies, analyses and interviews with failed suicide bombers, suicide-bombing dispatchers, and leaders of Palestinian terror organizations.
+He conducted a three-year-long project comprising in-depth studies, analyses and interviews with attempted suicide bombers, suicide-bombing dispatchers, and leaders of Palestinian terror organizations.
 This included leaders in Israeli prisons, and others who were released as part of the exchange deal to secure the freedom of Gilad Shalit.
 Mr. Schweitzer is an authority on female and underage suicide bombers.

 Hostage Negotiation/MIA: Pursuant to his service in official capacities in these areas, Schweitzer continues to conduct research on the related topics of hostages and negotiations for their release.

 Psychological warfare: Schweitzer is currently studying and analyzing the propaganda campaigns being deployed by the Islamic State as well as by Al-Qaeda and its affiliates.

 Sub-conventional warfare: Mr. Schweitzer is currently exploring the tactical and strategic lessons from the campaigns in Iraq and Afghanistan.